BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ><center> **2: Across the United States, which types of events have the greatest economic consequences?**</center>

-In order to look at these questions in more detail, and to avoid the unwieldyness of dealing with an enormous dataset, we are going to subset our initial data, named *stormdata*, into two smaller datasets, *human_events*, comprising only those weather-related incidents which resulted in at least $1$ human injury and/or fatality, and *property_events*, comprising only those weather-related incidents which resulted in some measurable damage to property (including crop damage from the 1990s onward).
+In order to look at these questions in more detail, and to avoid the unwieldyness of dealing with an enormous dataset, we are going to subset our initial data, named *stormdata*, into two smaller datasets, *human_events*, comprising only those weather-related incidents which resulted in at least $1$ human injury and/or fatality, and *property_events*, comprising only those weather-related incidents which resulted in some measurable damage to property (including crop damage from 1993 onward).

 ```r